Your browser is out of date

 AED

-An AED is a portable device used by emergency response teams or the general public to shock the heart — giving the heart a chance to restart normal electrical activity and resume beating effectively.
+An automated external defibrillator, or AED, is a portable device that measures the heart’s electrical activity.
+It is used by emergency response teams or the general public to shock the heart.

 ICD